 - 1. Research: Enhance University Research Reputation - a.
 Strengthen the research character of the University and maintain our Carnegie ranking - b.
 Increase visibility of the University's status as a research university and emphasize how our research efforts contribute to the good of society - 2.
 Teaching: Support Sustainable Teaching Excellence - a.
 Support intellectual growth in and out of the classroom.
-Foster an environment in which students are given a robust teaching, advising, and mentoring experience within a world-class research context.

-- b.
-Align teaching loads in a way that maintains and improves quality of both graduate and undergraduate student education and range of offerings, while ensuring financial sustainability. - c.
-Improve classroom environment and resources to enhance teaching and learning. - 3.
+Foster an environment in which students are given a robust teaching, advising, and mentoring experience within a world-class research context - b.
+Align teaching loads in a way that maintains and improves quality of both graduate and undergraduate student education and range of offerings, while ensuring financial sustainability - c.
+Improve classroom environment and resources to enhance teaching and learning. - d.
+Establish a Center for Teaching Excellence that will support both faculty and graduate student instruction practices - 3.
 Revenues: Provide Support for Significant Revenue Improvements - a.
 Sustain and grow the University's academic reputation to drive enrollment growth - b.
 Increase annual research grant funding in the natural and social sciences from \$21 million annually to \$26 million, over the next 5 years (a 25% increase)